 It’s no surprise that wrist conditions are common when you consider the amount of movement and stress your wrist endures, from your daily routine to repetitive motions and pressure from athletic activities.
 The physicians at Barrington Orthopedic Specialists are experts at treating the full range of wrist conditions.
-If you have wrist pain, swelling, or stiffness, book an appointment online or call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+If you have wrist pain, swelling, or stiffness, call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Wrist injuries usually occur from falling onto your outstretched hand, causing soft tissue tears and bone fractures, such as:

 Occurs when any of the small bones in the wrist break.
 Some parts of the wrist have an inadequate blood supply, so healing complications can develop.